March 3, 2025 deadline

 General comments

-- The panel found it helpful when a project description began with a clear and concise opening summary of the project, e.g., “I am applying for funds for five months to research and create the first stage of a new work (name of work) or for ten months of training at (name of program and school).”
+- The panel found it helpful when a project description began with a clear and concise opening summary of the project, e.g., “I am applying for funds for five months to research and create the first stage of a new work (name of work) or for ten months of training at (name of program and school).

 - A well-written and concise grant proposal allows the panel to gain a full understanding of the nature of the project, the purpose and expected benefits and identifiable impact on the applicant.
 Applicants should include the following:

-- details about the applicant, their background and present situation, and future goals
+- Details about the applicant, their background and present situation and future goals;

-- project description that includes a plan of action the applicant now wishes to pursue progressing the applicant towards fulfilling their stated goals
+- Project description that includes a plan of action the applicant now wishes to pursue progressing the applicant towards fulfilling their stated goals;

-- As part of their proposal, applicants are encouraged to provide a “Plan B” on how the project may be realized should such funding or other resources not be forthcoming.
+- Large scale art creation projects that rely on multiple resources or unconfirmed revenue, such as box office, sponsorship, donated services and other granting agencies should be noted in the application.
+As part of their proposal, applicants are encouraged to provide a “Plan B” on how the project may be realized should such funding or other resources not be forthcoming.

 Budget

 - The panel looked favourably on projects where artists and major collaborators were properly remunerated, both in the context of industry standards, as well as the context of the project as a whole.
-Creation and production projects are encouraged to follow artist fees established by the professional community, i.e., CADA , and/or an explanation on how fees are calculated.
+Creation and production projects are encouraged to follow artist fees established by the professional community, i.e., CADA, and/or an explanation on how fees are calculated.

-- It is highly recommended to make use of the budget notes box to provide the panel a clear understanding of project expense and revenue line items and how expenses or revenues are calculated.
+- It is highly recommended to make use of the budget notes boxes to provide the panel a clear understanding of project expense and revenue line items and how expenses or revenues are calculated.

 - The panel appreciated clarification and details in terms of substantiating subsistence costs that coincided with the amount of time per week dedicated to the project.
-A breakdown of accommodation locally or internationally, food, and other basic living costs was additionally helpful.
+A breakdown of accommodation locally or internationally, food and other basic living costs was additionally helpful.

 Support material

-- Choice of video support material should allow for a comprehensive assessment of an applicant’s creative artistic and technical ability, and should have a connection to the proposed activity or genre.
+- Choice of video support material should allow for a comprehensive assessment of an applicant’s creative, artistic and technical ability and should have a connection to the proposed activity or genre.

-- Applicants should indicate if the submission is video material of their own work, that of a collaborator, the name of the piece, year of creation, and if they are dancing in the video.
+- Applicants should indicate if the submission is video material of their own work, that of a collaborator, the name of the piece, year of creation and if they are dancing in the video.

 - Most types of projects are greatly strengthened with the inclusion current reference letters that provide greater insight into the project’s impact and value to either the applicant and/or the applicant’s community.